XabierMatute/Inception/README.md

 # Inception

-## Descripción

-Inception es un proyecto de administración de sistemas que utiliza contenedores Docker para implementar un entorno de servicios interconectados.
-Este entorno incluye un servidor web con Nginx, una base de datos MariaDB y una aplicación WordPress, todos configurados para trabajar juntos en una red virtual.

-## Estructura del Proyecto
+## Overview

-El proyecto está organizado en la siguiente estructura:
+**Inception** is a system administration project that leverages Docker containers to deploy an interconnected service environment.
+This environment includes a web server powered by Nginx, a MariaDB database, and a WordPress application, all configured to work seamlessly within a virtual network.

+## Project Structure

+The project is organized into the following components:

-## Servicios
+## Services

 ### MariaDB
-- Contenedor que ejecuta una base de datos MariaDB.
+- A container running a MariaDB database instance.
-- Configuración inicial realizada mediante el script [`init.sh`](srcs/requirements/mariadb/tools/init.sh).
+- Initial configuration is handled via the script [`init.sh`](srcs/requirements/mariadb/tools/init.sh).
-- Expone el puerto `3306`.
+- Exposes port `3306`.

 ### Nginx
-- Servidor web configurado para servir contenido de WordPress.
-- Utiliza un certificado SSL generado automáticamente.
+- A web server configured to serve WordPress content.
+- Automatically generates an SSL certificate for secure communication.
-- Configuración definida en [`default.conf`](srcs/requirements/nginx/conf/default.conf).
+- Configuration is defined in [`default.conf`](srcs/requirements/nginx/conf/default.conf).
-- Expone el puerto `443`.
+- Exposes port `443`.

 ### WordPress
-- Contenedor que ejecuta una instancia de WordPress.
+- A container running a WordPress instance.
-- Configuración inicial realizada mediante el script [`init.sh`](srcs/requirements/wordpress/tools/init.sh).
+- Initial setup is managed via the script [`init.sh`](srcs/requirements/wordpress/tools/init.sh).
-- Expone el puerto `9000`.
+- Exposes port `9000`.

-## Uso
+## Usage

-### Requisitos
+### Requirements
+To run this project, ensure the following tools are installed on your system:
+- Docker
-- Docker y Docker Compose instalados en el sistema.
+- Docker Compose

-### Comandos Makefile
+### Makefile Commands
-El proyecto incluye un Makefile para simplificar la gestión de los contenedores:

-- `make all`: Construye y levanta los contenedores en segundo plano.
+A Makefile is included to simplify container management:

+- `make all`: Builds and starts the containers in detached mode.
-- `make clean`: Detiene los contenedores y elimina los volúmenes.
+- `make clean`: Stops the containers and removes associated volumes.
-- `make fclean`: Limpia completamente el entorno Docker, incluyendo volúmenes y contenedores.
+- `make fclean`: Completely cleans the Docker environment, including volumes and containers.
-- `make re`: Reconstruye el proyecto desde cero.
+- `make re`: Rebuilds the project from scratch.

-### Configuración de Variables de Entorno
+### Environment Variables
-Las variables de entorno necesarias para los contenedores están definidas en [`empty.env`](srcs/requirements/tools/empty.env).
-Asegúrate de completarlas antes de ejecutar el proyecto.
+The required environment variables for the containers are defined in [`empty.env`](srcs/requirements/tools/empty.env).
+Make sure to populate this file with the necessary values before running the project.

+## Technical Notes
+- Data persistence is managed through Docker volumes, as configured in [`docker-compose.yml`](srcs/docker-compose.yml).
+- The containers communicate over a virtual network named `MojaveNet`.

-## Notas
+## Competencies Demonstrated

-- Los volúmenes utilizados para persistencia de datos están configurados en [`docker-compose.yml`](srcs/docker-compose.yml).
-- La red virtual utilizada por los contenedores se llama `MojaveNet`.
+This project showcases a range of technical and professional skills:

+### Key Skills:
+1. **Problem-Solving**: Designing and implementing a complex system using modern tools.
+2. **Documentation and Workflow**: Clear and structured project documentation.
+3. **Adaptability**: Familiarity with containerization technologies like Docker.

+### Technical Expertise:
+1. **System Administration**: Setting up and managing interconnected services using Docker containers.
+2. **Networking**: Configuration of virtual networks for secure and efficient communication between services.
+3. **Automation**: Use of scripts and Makefile commands to streamline deployment and maintenance processes.
+4. **Security**: Implementation of SSL certificates for secure web communication.
+5. **Database Management**: Configuration and deployment of MariaDB for data persistence.
+6. **Web Development**: Deployment of WordPress as a content management system, integrated with Nginx for optimized performance.

-## Autor
+## Author
-Creado por **xmatute-** (<xmatute-@student.42.fr>)
+Created by **xmatute-** (<xmatute-@student.42.fr>)